 Advice for home internet use

-We want this approach to e-Safety to spread to the home online environment too and we are therefore sharing with you some tips and resources to help you guide your children and help you keep up to date in a digital world.
+We want this approach to online safety to spread to the home online environment too and we are therefore sharing with you some tips and resources to help you guide your children and help you keep up to date in a digital world.
 Here are a few tips to help you keep your children safe on line:

 This site advises you to take four steps: